Education & Training

 We provide mentorship for research across levels of trainees — including undergraduates, graduate students, doctoral students, medical students, residents and fellows.

-We welcome trainees within the the Jacobs School of Medicine and Biomedical Sciences, as well as departments across the University at Buffalo campuses, the larger SUNY system and external institutions.
+We welcome trainees within the Jacobs School of Medicine and Biomedical Sciences, as well as departments across the University at Buffalo campuses, the larger SUNY system and external institutions.
+Also, for our apprenticeship in community-based research and population science program, we welcome high school graduates and those with an interest in research, health care or social justice.

-Faculty members in our division are equipped to provide training and mentoring across a broad spectrum of areas, including:
+Faculty members in our division are equipped to provide training and mentoring across a wide range of interests, including:

 • social determinants of health, social risk and health related social needs with specific expertise in the food environment — and associations with chronic disease prevalence, outcomes and complications

-• health care cost and cost benefit analyses
+• health system quality improvement, health care cost and cost benefit analyses

 • structural inequalities and structural racism, with specific expertise in historic redlining and inequities at the census tract level, and association with chronic disease, mental health and health indices